BetaNYC/NYC-CIF/Assignments/W02_01-Research-Digital-CB.md

  * Can you find a collection of archives / resolutions?
  * Can you find a listing of Community Board projects?
  * Do they have a community resources guide on their website?
+ * Summarize what type of events they share.

 ### Videos

  * Is there a video archive of meetings?
  * Can you tell if they "live stream" meetings?
  * Do they share their videos via YouTube or Vimeo?
 If so, what is the URL?
 Do they allow comments?
+ * Summarize what type of videos do they share.

 ### Search

  * Is there a search page or bar?
  * If so, does it work?
+ * Summarize what type of content searched for and how did it work.

 ### Maps

  * On their website, do they share maps?
  * If so, what type of maps?
  * How old are the maps?
+ * Summarize what types of maps they have on their website.

 ### NYC 311 and Data

  * Does the Community Board website promote NYC 311?
  * Do they promote any other data tools?
  - (If so, which ones?)
+* Summarize what types of data they post on their website and how do they share this.

 ### Newsletters and Email Lists

  * Does the Community Board offer an Email newsletter sign up?
  * Does the Community Board website promote any email discussion lists like google groups or yahoo groups?
+ * You will need to subscribe to the Community Board mailing list and note all of the emails they send to you.

 ---